-In addition, under the terms of certain of our derivative contracts, we may be required to maintain a minimum credit rating or otherwise our counterparties may be able to terminate such contracts.
+In addition, under the terms of certain derivative contracts entered into by certain members of the Santander UK group, we may be required to maintain a minimum credit rating or otherwise our counterparties may be able to terminate such contracts.
 Any of these results of a credit rating downgrade could, in turn, reduce our liquidity and have an adverse effect on us, including our operating results, financial condition and prospects.
-For example, we estimate that as at 31 December 2015, if Fitch, Moody's and Standard & Poor's were concurrently to downgrade our long-term credit ratings by one notch, and thereby trigger a short-term credit rating downgrade, this could result in an outflow of £4.6bn of cash and collateral.
+For example, Santander UK plc and its relevant subsidiaries estimate that as at 31 December 2015, if Fitch, Moody's and Standard & Poor's were concurrently to downgrade their long-term credit ratings by one notch, and thereby trigger a short-term credit rating downgrade, this could result in an outflow of £4.6bn of cash and collateral.
 A hypothetical two notch downgrade would result in a further outflow of £0.3bn of cash and collateral.
 These outflow requirements are however captured under the LCR regime.

-However, while certain potential impacts are contractual and quantifiable, the full consequences of a credit rating downgrade are inherently uncertain, as they depend upon numerous dynamic, complex and inter-related factors and assumptions, including market conditions at the time of any downgrade, whether any downgrade of a firm's long-term credit rating precipitates downgrades to its short-term credit rating, and assumptions about the potential behaviours of various customers, investors and counterparties.
+However, while certain potential impacts are contractual and quantifiable, the full consequences of a credit rating downgrade are inherently uncertain, as they depend upon numerous dynamic, complex and inter-related factors and assumptions, including market conditions at the time of any downgrade, whether any downgrade of a firm's long-term credit rating precipitates downgrades to its short-term credit rating, and assumptions about the potential behaviours of various investors and counterparties.
 Actual outflows could be higher or lower than this hypothetical example, depending upon certain factors including any management or restructuring actions that could be taken to reduce cash outflows and the potential liquidity impact from a loss of unsecured funding (such as from money market funds) or loss of secured funding capacity.

 Although unsecured and secured funding stresses are included in our stress testing scenarios and a portion of our total liquid assets is held against these risks, it is still the case that a credit rating downgrade could have a material adverse effect on us.
-In addition, if certain counterparties terminated derivative contracts with us and we were unable to replace such contracts, our market risk profile could be altered.
+In addition, if certain counterparties terminated derivative contracts with certain members of the Santander UK group and we were unable to replace such contracts, our market risk profile could be altered.

-The Company's long-term debt is currently rated investment grade by the major rating agencies: A1 with stable outlook by Moody's Investors Service, A with stable outlook by Standard & Poor's Ratings Services and A with positive outlook by Fitch Ratings.
-If a downgrade of our long-term credit ratings were to occur, it could also impact our short-term credit ratings.
+The Company's long-term debt is currently rated investment grade by the major rating agencies: Baa1 with stable outlook by Moody's Investors Service, BBB with stable outlook by Standard & Poor's Ratings Services and A with positive outlook by Fitch Ratings.
+Santander UK plc's long-term debt is currently rated investment grade by the major rating agencies: A1 with stable outlook by Moody's Investors Service, A with stable outlook by Standard & Poor's Ratings Services and A with positive outlook by Fitch Ratings.
+If a downgrade of any Santander UK group member's long-term credit ratings were to occur, it could also impact the short-term credit ratings of Santander UK group member(s).
 Should there be any removal of systemic support by the UK Government, all things being equal, the impact on our long-term credit-rating could potentially increase the cost of some of our wholesale borrowing and our ability to secure both long-term and short-term funding may be reduced.